archywillhe/0a.io-v0/posts/chapter1/featured/2015-06-14-giving-a-phony-some-great-search-results-when-her-name-is-googled.md

 ---
 layout: post
 title: "Giving a phony some great search results when her name is Googled"
-coverPainting: "The Horse Mug 1991, Mary Fedden"
+coverPainting: "The Horse Mug, 1991, Mary Fedden"

 extract: |
     Phonies.
 The human species is full of them.
 I don't hate or abhor them really.
 I just feel sorry for them that they have to put up with their own bullshit and live such hollow existence.
 They can be pretty amusing too sometimes.